cyberconnecthq/GraphVis/README.md

 ## About Gitcoin Hackathon

 We want to make this project as a unique Web3 explorer experience since it has so much protentials.
-We decide to open source the code and let the whole community to help to BUIDL this amazing project and share credits!
+We decide to open source the code and let the whole community to BUIDL this amazing project and share credits!

+### Sub-tasks

+-   POAP Fetching & NFT Fetching
+-   Following & Follower List Display
+-   Innovative Features & Product Suggestions

+Welcome to discuss and learn in our discord Hackathon channel and make your submission.
+CyberConnect team welcomes anyone who wants to join Web3 world and is happy to transfer development knowledge.

 <br>